-ANNUAL DRINKING WATER QUALITY REPORT 2020 PITTSBURGH WATER AND SEWER AUTHORITY
+ANNUAL DRINKING WATER QUALITY REPORT 2021 PITTSBURGH WATER AND SEWER AUTHORITY

-PWSA DELIVERS SAFE, HIGH QUALITY DRINKING WATER We are proud to announce that our 2020 Water Quality Report shows a clean bill of health for the quality and safety of our drinking water.
+PWSA DELIVERS SAFE, HIGH QUALITY DRINKING WATER We are proud to announce that our 2021 Water Quality Report shows a clean bill of health for the quality and safety of our drinking water.
 Our drinking water customers can have confidence in the safety and security of their water and rest assured that we are providing Pittsburgh residents and businesses with the highest quality water.
 This annual report outlines our treatment process, the effectiveness of our water quality testing, and the sample results of the various contaminants found in our source drinking water - the Allegheny River.
 Each day, we test for approximately 100 different chemical and microbial constituents before, during, and after the treatment process and work tirelessly to maximize their reduction and removal from your drinking water.
-All the contaminants we test for are regulated by the Environmental Protection Agency and Pennsylvania Department of Environmental Protection and our latest report shows that we are meeting or exceeding state and federal regulations.
+We proactively test for both unregulated and regulated contaminants required by the Environmental Protection Agency and Pennsylvania Department of Environmental Protection.
+Our latest report shows that we are meeting or exceeding state and federal regulations.
 Effective water quality testing is only one aspect of our work that determines the safety and reliability of our drinking water.
 The quality of your drinking water is also determined by our water treatment process and the infrastructure that distributes water to your tap.
-This past year, we announced that lead levels came into compliance with federal regulatory standards and are the lowest levels we've recorded in 20 years.
-The Highland Park Microfiltration Plant, which provides a second layer of treatment to water leaving the open Highland I Reservoir, was brought back into service last year and fully restored to meet stricter water quality standards.
-Decreased turbidity levels are a testament to our water treatment process.
-We are effectively filtering out the suspended solids found in our source drinking water during the treatment process.
-As more of this material is filtered it produces clearer water or lower turbidity - a direct measure of water quality.
-Over the next several years, PWSA will implement its Water Reliability Plan, a series of once-in-a-generation projects to renew key components of our water production and distribution systems.
-These projects, which culminate with the complete restoration of the Clearwell, a large, century old water storage facility, will strengthen our water system, add needed redundancy, and ensure an uninterrupted supply of quality water to our drinking water customers.
-PWSA's 2020 Water Quality Report, also referred to as the Consumer Confidence Report, is a requirement of all water systems by the Environmental Protection Agency.
-It can be accessed online at pgh2o.com/2020WaterQuality.
-We encourage you to read the 2020 Water Quality Report and if you have questions, please contact our Water Treatment Plant at (412) 782-7552 (Press 1).
-If you prefer to have a hard copy sent by mail, please call Customer Service at (412) 255-2423 (Press 5) to request a copy.
+Our lead levels remain firmly in compliance with federal regulatory standards following the addition of orthophosphate to our treatment process.
+We are now in the process of restoring the 125-million-gallon capacity Highland II Reservoir, originally constructed between 1897 and 1903, to meet water safety and regulatory requirements and create greater reliability within our distribution system.
+Over the next several years, PWSA will implement its Water Reliability Plan, a series of once-in-a-generation projects that will modernize our water distribution system and provide customers with more secure and reliable water services.
+These projects, which culminate with the complete restoration of the Clearwell, a large, century-old storage and disinfection facility, will happen sequentially and work together to fortify our water system, add needed redundancy, and ensure an uninterrupted supply of quality water to our drinking water customers.
+PWSA's 2021 Water Quality Report, also referred to as the Consumer Confidence Report, is a requirement of all water systems by the Environmental Protection Agency.
+It can be accessed online at pgh2o.com/2021WaterQuality.

+We encourage you to read the 2021 Water Quality Report.
+If you have questions or prefer to have a hard copy sent by mail, please call Customer Service at (412) 255-2423 (Press 1).

 WATER TREATMENT WHERE DOES YOUR WATER COME FROM AND HOW IS IT TREATED?

 PWSA draws its water from the Allegheny River.
 We do not use ground or well water.
-On average, 70 million gallons of water are treated each day at our drinking water treatment plant.
+On average, 66 million gallons of water are treated each day at our drinking water treatment plant.
 The plant is capable of producing over 100 million gallons of water per day.
 The treatment process takes three full days and consists of three separate stages:

+WATER TREATMENT

-WATER TREATMENT SECONDARY TREATMENT OF RESERVOIR WATER In addition to our primary water treatment plant located near Aspinwall, PWSA operates a secondary treatment plant known as the Microfiltration Plant in Highland Park.
+SECONDARY TREATMENT OF RESERVOIR WATER In addition to our primary water treatment plant located near Aspinwall, PWSA operates a secondary treatment plant known as the Microfiltration Plant in Highland Park.
 All of the water stored in the open-air Highland Reservoir #1 is originally treated in our primary plant.
 Then, before the Highland Reservoir #1 water is distributed to the public, it is retreated in our secondary plant.
-This membrane filtration plant utilizes state-of-the-art microfiltration and chlorination to remove any impurities that may have entered the water during storage in the reservoir.
+This membrane filtration plant utilizes microfiltration, UV light treatment, and chlorination to remove any impurities that may have entered the water during storage in the reservoir.